bluciam/TDD-workshop/index.md

 rspec
 ```

 from the root directory of the app.
 If used alone, it will run all the tests found in the `spec` directory.
 You can also specify a directory or a filename including its path with respect to root.
 RSpec will run all tests found in that directory in the first case, or just the file specified in the second.
 The testing framework automatically creates directories to sort out the tests.
-My `spec` directory looks like this:
+An example `spec` directory of an app looks like this:

 ```
 controllers/  factories/       models/         requests/       support/ helpers/      rails_helper.rb  spec_helper.rb  views/
 ```

-Next is what to test: unit testing, integrations testing, feature testing, regression testing.

 ## Unit testing: Models